 Example of an image description

-Select Add an Image to include additional images, or select View to access your user profile page.
+Select Add an Image or Add a video to include additional images or videos, or select View to access your user profile page.

 Log out to exit the system.